playgameservices/android-basic-samples/README.md

 return errors like 'Failed to sign in.
 Please check your network connection and try again.'

 <h3>Building</h3>
-To build the samples after you have applied the changes above, you can use the build/run option in Android Studio, or build directly from the command line if you prefer:
+To build the samples after you have applied the changes above, you can use the build/run option in Android Studio, or build directly from the command line if you prefer.

+**IMPORTANT** Ensure you have set the ANDROID_HOME environment variable.

     cd /path/to/BasicSamples
+    export ANDROID_HOME = /path/to/android/sdk
     ./gradlew build

 <h2>Support</h2>